 Growing Data Centers Are Prime Opportunities to Improve

-When it comes to sustainability in the data center, IT has an opportunity to be a trailblazer.
+When it comes to sustainability in the data center, IT has a unique opportunity to be a trailblazer in efficiency.

 As data volumes grow, requiring more power and cooling from data centers, change will become even more necessary.
 According to a Gartner report, organizations will have a serious need to invest in next-generation storage technologies and heat-removal technologies to avoid a corresponding growth in energy use from a 23-fold increase in enterprise storage capacity through 2030.